Margaret Agnes Rope: Biography

 She is reputed to have been a strong character, smoking and motorbike-riding being among her pastimes before she took her vows.
-Her stained glass work also shows strength of character as well as artistry in design and execution of a high order.
-Much of her best work is typified by strong colours, jewelled intensity and consummate glass painting skills.
-The sense of individual personality that shines from many of the faces she portrayed is powerful.
+Much of her work is typified by strong colours, with some critics noting her "jewelled intensity and consummate glass painting skills."

 Works

 Apart from student pieces on secular themes, her artistic output was exclusively for churches, nearly all Roman Catholic.
 Common themes of her windows were the Catholic English Martyrs, the Annunciation and the lives of the Saints.
 In a shorter career than her cousin, only 30-odd years, she inevitably produced fewer windows - around 60.
 The most notable examples are listed below with locations and some illustrations.
 First are windows in the United Kingdom, followed by those in other countries, in alphabetical order of county or country.
 Inaccessible windows have been omitted.
 Asterisks indicate windows of particular importance.